 As reality has demonstrated, that’s not how it works.
 Leadership and character are not inborn traits; they are learned.

 Let me recall another point in another earlier article: Leaders never do it alone.
 There are always the henchmen.
-It is doubtful Marcos went out and killed people himself.
+That’s why I believe the idea of “one-man rule” is ridiculous and never was true.
+It is doubtful Ferdinand Marcos went out and killed people himself.
 He gave orders and the other people did it.
-It’s funny how many people keep on screaming against Marcos and say little to nothing against the people who actually killed others (and who were also retained!).
+It’s funny how many people keep on screaming against Marcos and say little to nothing against the people, who were formerly under Marcos’ command, who actually killed others (and who were also retained!).

 In fact, it has been suggested that henchmen are the actual ones in control of the country.
 If corruption is to be eliminated from the country, there are a lot to take out, not just the Marcoses.

 So successful leaders aren’t the only source of success in companies; “henchmen” are also a part of it.
 Jack Welch could not have made his plans for General Electric successful without willing “henchmen” in the company.
 Steve Jobs could not have made Apple successful without Steve Wozniak and other people, including investors.
 Saying leaders are single-handedly responsible for success is a huge exaggeration.

 This talk about leaders is relevant for the recent martial law anniversary.
 The wokes (including the opposition) who scream “never forget martial law” and similar that were probably the types who’d thought, we got the wrong leader, so oust him and we’ll get a new one.
 The problem is, the new one did the same thing (Mendiola massacre).
 Regime change didn’t – and really doesn’t – bring any change to society at all.